jclouds/legacy-jclouds/labs/vsphere/README.md

 You should have user with right necessary to execute Virtual Machine tasks created You should mark at least 1 Ubuntu 12.04 server vm as a Template in order to be able to clone it

+NB: this template should contain as annotation a

+Notes: `ubuntu-12.04`

 Enjoy vsphere cloud by running:

 "mvn clean install clojure:repl"